 I have seen a few cases where not following this second practice required extensive engineering effort down the line to work around this lack of functionality.
 When such a problem occurs, we can measure how much effort we had to spend to work around it.
 But, how do we measure the intangible benefit of effort not spent to solve a problem that did not occur because we followed good engineering practices?

 What is the intangible benefit of adding nine debug hooks that are never used?
 Probably not much.
 But what is the benefit of adding a tenth debug hook used to solve a difficult problem?
 I have used several debug hooks over the years.
 Some helped to quickly diagnose a problem, saving a few days of effort.
-Others were used to work around defects that, had the hook not been in the chip, would have required a chip respin costing at least a three-month delay and $500,000.
+Others were used to working around defects that, had the hook not been in the chip, would have required a chip respin costing at least a three-month delay and $500,000.

 Finally, back to my question in the opening paragraph: Should everybody be forced to use the same toolset or not?
 The answer is “yes” for those on the same team, but “no” for the whole company.
 All car mechanics on the BMW team should have the BMW special tools, but the BMW special tools will not help those on the Honda team.